Lukas-Netz/se-rwth.github.io/_pages/research/Robotics.md

 uncertainties and tolerances from external and internal sensors.
 Thus, only domain experts are able to program such compliant robot arms.
-The reusability of these programs depends on each individual expert and tools allowing to reuse and the compose models at different levels of detail are missing.
+The reusability of these programs depends on each individual expert and tools allowing to reuse and the composed models at different levels of detail are missing.

-In cooperation with the DLR Institute on Robotics and Mechatronics we have introduced the LightRocks (Light Weight Robot Coding for Skills) framework in [[THR+13]](#THR+13) [[BRS+15]](#BRS+15) which allows robotics experts and laymen to model robotic assembly tasks on different levels of abstraction, namely: assembly tasks, skills, and elemental actions.
+In cooperation with the DLR Institute on Robotics and Mechatronics we have introduced the LightRocks (Lightweight Robot Coding for Skills) framework in [[THR+13]](#THR+13) [[BRS+15]](#BRS+15) which allows robotics experts and laymen to model robotic assembly tasks on different levels of abstraction, namely: assembly tasks, skills, and elemental actions.
 Robotics experts provide a domain